tmather99/EchoService/README.md

   * NetTcpBinding

 and exposes EndPoints for each binding.
 It uses ASP.NET Core as the host for the services.
-The server also exposes a WSDL endpoint at /EchoService for HTTP.
+The server also exposes a WSDL endpoint at http://localhost:8088/EchoService.
 A client can be created using the svcutil tool against the WSDL endpoint.

 The client makes manual calls endpoints with the BasicHttpBinding, WsHttpBinding and NetTcpBindings.
 A base address is specified for http which is use as the basis for each of the binding endpoints.